Gout in Your Feet

 Do YOU Have the Symptoms of Gout?

 Gout is a systemic disease caused by the buildup of uric acid in the joints of your toes, feet and ankles.
-This causes inflammation, swelling and pain.

-Signs & Symptoms of Gout:
+Signs and Symptoms of Gout:

 - Big Toe Joint Inflammation